vvildcard/clashQuery/README.md

 ## clanDonations
 ### Usage
 You should be able to just run the script and provide info, as requested.
+The _working directory_ is important... it's the only file location used, so you have to run the script from the location of your token.txt and clanDonations.xlsx.

+The script uses two files:
+1. token.txt stores your token/key.
+This file should be one line with the full text of your token.
+ Since its tied to your IP and the API is read-only, leaving it in plain-text is pretty low risk.
+2. clanDonations.xlsx stores your donation data.
+The first sheet must be named as the ID of your clan.

 #### Tokens
 1. Register or Login: https://developer.clashroyale.com